 The Town of Whitby's goal is to create and maintain a safe, healthy, diverse, and sustainable urban forest that reflects the needs of the community.
 The Town's urban forestry management program includes the general maintenance of trees located on Town streets, parks, and other designated Town properties.
 The Town also seeks to protect trees on private property.

-Maintenance of Town owned trees involves:
+Maintenance of trees involves:

 The Town plants about 600 trees each year along streets and in parks.
 This involves planting trees at new locations or replacing trees that have been removed.
 More trees will be planted for the next 3 to 4 years to replace ash trees that were removed from the damage caused by the emerald ash borer.